Lake Tahoe threatened by massive fire, more ordered to flee

-SOUTH LAKE TAHOE, Calif.
-(AP) — Fire officials ordered more evacuations around the Tahoe Basin Sunday evening as crews dealt with a two-week old blaze they said was “more aggressive than anticipated,” and continued to edge toward the pristine waters of Lake Tahoe.
+The community of Meyers, south of the small tourist city of South Lake Tahoe, was among those evacuated.
+Many people had apparently left earlier, likely because of the terrible smoke that has created horrendous air quality, said fire spokesman Keith Wade, who said he watched people leave.

+The fire destroyed multiple residences Sunday along Highway 50, one of the main routes to the south end of the lake.
+The fire also roared through the Sierra-at-Tahoe ski resort, destroying secondary buildings but leaving the main buildings at the base intact.

-“Today’s been a rough day and there’s no bones about it,” said Jeff Marsoleis, forest supervisor for El Dorado National Forest.
-A few days ago, he thought crews could halt the Caldor Fire’s eastern progress, but “today it let loose.”
+“Today’s been a rough day and there’s no bones about it,” Jeff Marsoleis, forest supervisor for El Dorado National Forest, said Sunday evening.
+A few days ago, he had thought crews could halt the Caldor Fire’s eastern progress, but “today it let loose.”

 Flames churned through mountains just a few miles southwest of the Tahoe Basin, where thick smoke sent tourists packing at a time when summer vacations would usually be in full swing ahead of the Labor Day weekend.

-Note: This story has been corrected to show that residents on a portion of the California side of the lake have been warned to be prepared to leave, not ordered to leave.